1. PAY PERIODS AND PAY DATES

 Pay Periods and Pay Dates:

 Payroll is monthly.
 The pay periods end on the first Saturday after the first Wednesday of each month.
 This is typically the first Saturday of the month although it is sometimes the second Saturday of the month.
 An automated timecard system for both exempt and non-exempt staff is used.
-This system, which is accessed through Storm Front, is called Web Time Entry (WTE) Timecard Entry Hints.
+This system, which is accessed through SC Connect, is called Web Time Entry (WTE) Timecard Entry Hints.
 Employees have until the following Wednesday to finish up their timecards and submit them to their supervisors.
 Supervisors have until the following Tuesday after that to approve all of their employee’s timecards.
 Faculty and Staff Pay Dates are on the last working day of each month Faculty Staff payroll schedule 2013.

 Salaries and Overtime Pay: